Guilouz/KlipperScreen-Flsun-Speeder-Pad/README.md

 - Added support for Endstops Phase Calibration
 - Some fixes and adjustments

-Improved Klipper Configuration is also available here : [Klipper-Flsun-V400](https://github.com/Guilouz/Klipper-Flsun-V400)
+Improved Klipper Configuration for V400 is also available here : [Klipper-Flsun-V400](https://github.com/Guilouz/Klipper-Flsun-V400)

 <br />